This post was last updated on March 21st, 2023 at 05:36 pm

 Once again, the easiest and fastest way to get to Marsaxlokk is by car.
 You can hire a car, you can take a taxi or take the not so fast-and-efficient bus.

-The bus 81 and 85 run frequently from Valetta but since most locals and tourists visit this village on Sundays and since Sundays buses have a less frequent schedule be prepared to be squeezed!
+The bus 81 and 85 frequently run from Valetta but since most locals and tourists visit this village on Sundays and since Sundays buses have a less frequent schedule be prepared to be squeezed!

 A good idea is to get one of these hop-on-hop-off buses.
 If you are done with Marsaxlokk you can continue to Dingli cliffs!

-WHAT TO SEE IN MARSAXLOKK
+THINGS TO DO IN MARSAXLOKK

 You can start walking at the promenade, take some photos so you can remember your trip!
 You can stop and stare, or even visit the Church “Our Lady of Pompei” a Roman Catholic parish church in the center of the village.

+The second best thing to do in Marsaxlokk is to visit the fish market.
 The fish market is another attraction of this traditional Maltese village.

 To be honest, I didn’t like it at all.
 If you come from any Mediterranean country you are using to this kind of open markets, where your family probably is still buying groceries every week.
 So it’s not an attraction for me, but just a normal, simple thing.